sematext/docs/docs/monitoring/spm-faq.md

-  - if you are installing SPM client for the first time and you want to be 100% sure its original hostname never leaves your network, define your hostname alias in `agent.properties` file immediately after you complete "Agent Installation" step and before you begin with "Agent Setup" step (installation instructions can be accessed from
+  - if you are installing SPM client for the first time and you want to be 100% sure its original hostname never leaves your network, define your hostname alias in `agent.properties` file immediately after you complete the "Agent Installation" step and before you begin with the "Agent Setup" step (installation instructions can be accessed from
     <https://apps.sematext.com/ui/monitoring>, click Actions \> Install
     Monitor on app you are installing)